Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 # save.image("SS2_ZIPSBM_N75_K3_Fixed_K5_T40000_1_prior_p_Beta_1_9.RData")
 ```

-The $K=3$ case with the summarizing process can be applied by the code:
+The $K=3$ case with the summarizing process can be applied by the code shown below.

 ``` r
 # Simulation study 2: apply the ZIP-SBM Gibbs sampler for fixed K = 3, N = 75, T = 40000, Round 1 with p prior Beta(1,9)